ycrc/ycrc.github.io/docs/clusters-at-yale/index.md

 ## Move Your Files

 You will likely find it necessary to copy files between your local machines and the clusters.
 Just as with logging in, there are different ways to do this, depending on your local operating system.
-See the documentation on [transferring files](data/transfer.md) for more information.
+See the documentation on [transferring data](data/transfer.md) for more information.

 ## Use Software

-To best serve the diverse needs of all the software that a scientist needs in an HPC environment, we use a module system to manage software.
-This allows you to swap between different application and versions of those applications with relative ease and focus on getting your work done, not compiling software.
+To best serve the diverse needs of all our researhcers, we use a module system to manage the most commonly used software.
+This allows you to swap between different applications and versions of those applications with relative ease and focus on getting your work done.
 See the [Modules documentation](applications/modules.md) in our User Guide for more information.

-If you find software that you'd like to use that isn't available, let us know and we will do our best to make it available.
+We also provide assistance for installing less commonly used packages.
+See our [Applications & Software documentation](applications) for more details.

 ## Rules of the road